cloudspeech/houdini-talk/short-essay.md

 (`<scri-pt>`) with new
 behaviour.

-Here we want to delay loading an asset until the browser is idle.
+Here we want at least two things.

+One is to delay loading an asset until the browser is idle.
 Idle means the browser is not busy doing more important things like painting pixels.

-Or we want to delay loading until you scroll down _so much_ so that the new tag becomes visible.
+The other is to delay loading until you scroll down _so much_ so that the new tag becomes visible.

 Step 2: invent your own attributes to control that new behaviour.

-`when` is a nice attribute name here, because "script when visible, script when idle" sound good:
+Because "script when visible, script when idle" sound good, we invent the `when` attribute:

 ```html
 <scri-pt when="visible">...</scri-pt>